Cleveland Clinic Lerner Research Institute Logo

 The Hazard Package is a set of programs for the analysis of hazard functions.
 Originally developed at the University of Alabama at Birmingham, the package is currently being maintained and developed at Cleveland Clinic.
 The code is being made available in both source code and a small set of pre-compiled packages.

-The Hazard package is designed to from run within SAS®.
+The Hazard package is designed to run within SAS®.
 Macros and installation instructions are included to integrate the package into your SAS® installation.

 You can download a precompiled version of the Hazard package through the following links.
 The programs included in this package have been successfully compiled, linked, and executed on the following platforms: